 These visions of Nashville are something we can all take part in making a reality.
 As community leaders, experts, organizers, and youth, we can all be resources for each other in creating the future of Nashville and the world.

-The sessions at the Nashville Youth Climate Summit were recorded and will be made available soon.
+The sessions at the Nashville Youth Climate Summit were recorded and are available online.